Native American Relations in the Republic of Texas

 Overview

-In this experience, students first review the names of Indian tribes that lived in Texas.
-Then they examine Sam Houston’s policy toward the Texas tribes.
-Next they analyze the effect of Mirabeau Lamar’s Indian policy on the Texas national debt.
-Finally they learn about the Texas Rangers and write a diary entry for one of these lawmen.
+In this experience, students first review the names of indigenous groups that lived in Texas at the time of the Republic of Texas.
+Then they examine Sam Houston’s policy toward the indigenous people living in Texas.
+Next they analyze the effect of Mirabeau Lamar’s “Indian policy” on the Texas national debt.
+Finally they learn about the Texas Rangers and consider the role they played in shaping life in Texas.

 If you have access to leveled readers about Sam Houston and the Cherokee, Mirabeau Lamar, or the Texas Rangers, assign them to the students in parallel to this experience.